SyedJunaidAli1/Text-Behind-Image-Background/README.md

 # known issue
 - [x] fix then original aspect ratio sizine issue
 - [x] aspect ratio is not changing the image aspect ratio it is changing the preview are fix it
+- [x] when we upload a image resize is not working automatically we need to click on other raitos

 # Bugs